realestatepilot/docker-restic-backupclient/README.md

 * Mysqldump will write to /backup/mysqldump.
 This folder is deleted and re-created before each backup run
 * Pgdump will write to /backup/pgdump.
 This folder is deleted and re-created before each backup run
 * Mongodump will write to /backup/mongodump.
 This folder is deleted and re-created before each backup run
-* Influxdump will write to /backup/influxdump.
-This folder is deleted and re-created before each backup run

 ## Command and Arguments